There are two types of folders that can contain class definitions.

 Class folders — Folder name begins with an @ character followed by the class name.
 The folder is not on the MATLAB path, but its parent folder is on the path.
 Use this type of folder when you want to use multiple files for one class definition.

-You can locate class definition files in folders that are on the MATLAB path.
-These classes are visible on the path like any ordinary function.
+Put class definition files in folders that are on the MATLAB path.
 Class definitions placed in path folders behave like any ordinary function with respect to precedence—the first occurrence of a name on the MATLAB path takes precedence over all subsequent occurrences.

 The name of the file must match the name of the class, as specified